Blue Mountains City Art Gallery | Blue Mountains Cultural Centre | Australia

 The artist wishes to express respect to the Elders, individuals, families and communities of the six Aboriginal language groups – Darkinjung, Darug, Dharawal, Gundungurra, Wanaruah and Wiradjuri – who are the original and continuing Custodians and Carers of Country in the Greater Blue Mountains World Heritage Area.

-The following organizations are gratefully acknowledged for funding this exhibition
+The Blue Mountains Cultural Centre and Ontario Arts Council are gratefully acknowledged for funding this exhibition